About this Slovenian Loco

 I had no idea, I never counted them!

-I was always looking forward and discovering new places, without particular plan to explore all of them.
-The only rule was to avoid going back to the same place for two reasons: if I liked it, there was a probability that the place might spoil or change for worst; if I didn’t like it, there was no reason to go back.
+I was always looking forward and discovering new places, without a particular plan to explore all of them.
+My only rule was not to return to the same place for two reasons.
+If I liked it, there was a chance it might change for the worse, and if I didn’t like it, there was no reason to go back.

 On a long term there were hardly any places or experiences that I wouldn’t appreciate.

 Over the years, my approach to travel has evolved significantly.
-The late 1990s saw the rise of the internet, leading to a decline in my use of Lonely Planet books, which had previously been my main source of information.
+In the late 1990s, the internet started to grow quickly.
+I began to rely less on Lonely Planet books, which had been my main source of travel information before.
 My first photos were taken with reflex camera on photographic films, my diaries and articles for newspapers were handwritten.

 It has been over 30 years since I embarked on my first adventure.

-The world has changed, some places that I visited in the past are probably very different today.
-There are some countries that I have visited on various occasions and I can confirm the change by myself, but to most areas I have not been back.
+The world has changed.
+Many places that I visited in the past are probably very different today.
+There are several countries I have visited several times, and I can confirm the changes with my own eyes.
+But most places I have never returned to.

-Over three decades of travelling, living, speaking, social interaction and exploration of so many different countries, places, languages, people, cultures and culinary delights have been a journey that I try to convey on this website.
+Over three decades, I have spent my life travelling, communicating, meeting people and exploring many places, languages, cultures and culinary delights.
+This long journey is something I try to share on this website.